Europe-wide Campaign for Prioritizing Early Childhood Development

-ISSA and Eurochild, in partnership with the European Public Health Alliance and the Roma Education Fund are co-leading the First Years First Priority campaign advocating for the prioritization of early childhood development (ECD) in public policies and funding to ensure every child in Europe aged between birth and 6 years old receives a fair start in life.
+ISSA and Eurochild, in partnership with the European Public Health Alliance and the Roma Education Fund, are co-leading the First Years, First Priority campaign advocating for the prioritization of early childhood development (ECD) in public policies and funding to ensure every child in Europe aged between birth and 6 years old receive a fair start in life.

 The Campaign was launched on 15 December 2020 and aims to bring change for young children in Europe by:

-- Raising awareness on the importance of ECD at EU and country level using compelling evidence.
+- Raising awareness on the importance of ECD at the EU and country level using compelling evidence.

-- Leveraging EU policies and funding to support reforms and public investment at national level.
+- Leveraging EU policies and funding to support reforms and public investment at the national level.

-The Campaign reinforces the imperative to adopt through cross-sectoral policies, funding and services a comprehensive approach to child’s development in the early years, ranging from health and nutrition to family environment and support, from early learning to physical, mental and social safety and security.
+The Campaign reinforces the imperative to adopt through cross-sectoral policies, funding, and services a comprehensive approach to a child’s development in the early years, ranging from health and nutrition to family environment and support, from early learning to physical, mental, and social safety and security.

-“Only by taking a comprehensive approach to all policies and services that impact early childhood development will we be able to break the cycle of disadvantage and ensure all youngest citizens in Europe have equal opportunities to safe, healthy and optimal development from the very start in their life.” - Mihaela Ionescu, Program Director, International Step by Step Association.
+“Only by taking a comprehensive approach to all policies and services that impact early childhood development will we be able to break the cycle of disadvantage and ensure all youngest citizens in Europe have equal opportunities to safe, healthy, and optimal development from the very start in their life.” - Mihaela Ionescu, Program Director, International Step by Step Association (ISSA).

-The Campaign prioritizes children from birth to 6 years old, with a special attention on:
+The Campaign prioritizes children from birth to 6 years old, with special attention to: